dhruvmalde/zmk-configV2/README.md

 if you are just here for the keymap, here you go

-Combos : (Alpha Layers only) Copy, Paste and Undo ; (All layers) Escape, Cap Word, Delete and Backspace Behaviors : Backspace Delete (Mod Morph)
+Combos : (Alpha Layers only) Copy, Paste and Undo ; (All layers) Escape, Enter, Caps Word, Delete and Backspace Behaviors : Backspace Delete (Mod Morph)

 Keyboard Layout file  - ZMK Ferris Sweep